webpack/webpack.js.org/src/content/guides/code-splitting.md

 ...
 ```

 As `import()` returns a promise, it can be used with [`async` functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
 However, this requires using a pre-processor like Babel and the [Syntax Dynamic Import Babel Plugin](https://babeljs.io/docs/plugins/syntax-dynamic-import/#installation).
-Here's how it would simplify the code:
+For `async await` `babel-polyfill` is required.
+Common usage can be found [here] (https://babeljs.io/docs/en/babel-polyfill/).
+Or in case you are using mutiple entries.

 __src/index.js__